Giannis Antetokounmpo: First All-Star years (2016–2018)

-On April 15, 2017, Antetokounmpo scored a then playoff career-high 28 points in a 97–83 win over the third-seed Toronto Raptors in Game 1 of their first-round playoff series.
-In Game 5 of the series on April 24, Antetokounmpo set a new playoff career-high with 30 points, but could not lead the Bucks to a win as they lost 118–93 to go down 3–2 in the series.
-The Bucks went on to lose Game 6 three days later despite a 34-point effort from Antetokounmpo, ending their season.
+On April 15, Antetokounmpo scored a then playoff career-high 28 points in a 97–83 win over the third-seed Toronto Raptors in Game 1 of their first-round playoff series.
+He would top that total in two subsequent games: in Game 5 on April 24, Antetokounmpo set a new playoff career-high with 30 points, but could not lead the Bucks to a win as they lost 118–93 to go down 3–2 in the series.
+The Bucks then lost Game 6 three days later, despite a 34-point effort from Antetokounmpo, ending their season.